josayko/NFT-Collection/hardhat/README.md

 #### Deployment on testnet

-- Instead of importing a hardhat node account, you just need to set up an account in Metamask with Goerli testnet
+- Instead of importing a hardhat node account, you just need to set up an account in Metamask with Rinkeby testnet

 ### Step 3.
 Create `.env` file in `hardhat/` directory and set variables